tredontho/purescript-book/text/chapter9.md

 ## Exercises

-1. (Easy) Write a `concatenateManyParallel` function which has the same signature as the earlier `concatenateMany` function, but reads all input files in parallel.
+1. (Easy) Write a `concatenateManyParallel` function with the same signature as the earlier `concatenateMany` function but reads all input files in parallel.

 1. (Medium) Write a `getWithTimeout :: Number -> String -> Aff (Maybe String)` function which makes an HTTP `GET` request at the provided URL and returns either:
     - `Nothing`: if the request takes longer than the provided timeout (in milliseconds).
     - The string response: if the request succeeds before the timeout elapses.

-1. (Difficult) Write a `recurseFiles` function which takes a "root" file and returns an array of all paths listed in that file (and listed in the listed files too).
+1. (Difficult) Write a `recurseFiles` function that takes a "root" file and returns an array of all paths listed in that file (and listed in the listed files too).
 Read listed files in parallel.
 Paths are relative to the directory of the file they appear in. _Hint:_ The `node-path` module has some helpful functions for negotiating directories.

 For example, if starting from the following `root.txt` file: